grame-cncm/faustdoc/src/manual/faq.md

 ### But things are a little bit more complex...

 Concerning the way `select2` is compiled by the Faust compiler, the strict semantic is always preserved.
 In particular, the type system flags problematic expressions and the stateful parts are always placed outside the if.
-For instance the following DSP code:
+For instance the DSP code:

 ```
 process = button("choose"), (*(3) : +~_), (*(7):+~_) : select2;
 ```

-is compiled in C/C++ as, when `fRec0[0]` and `fRec1[0]` contains the computation of each branch:
+is compiled as the following piece in C/C++, where `fRec0[0]` and `fRec1[0]` contains the computation of each branch:

 ```c++
 for (int i = 0; (i < count); i = (i + 1)) {